 Entrance Fee: P 30

-At the entrance, there is a store where you can go and have a breakfast so it is really a good start of the tour.
+At the entrance, there is a store where you can go and have breakfast so it is really a good start of the tour.
 So from the name itself, the beach has a long white pristine fine sand that may be comparable to Boracay itself.
-As you can see, Jomalig is not just all about golden sand because here in Pamana Beach you can experience your long awaited white sand.
+As you can see, Jomalig is not just all about golden sand because here in Pamana Beach you can experience your long-awaited white sand.